Table of Contents

-In this age of pollution, solar pool heaters have made their mark in a world looking for greener ways.
+In this age of pollution, solar powered pool heaters have made their mark in a world looking for greener ways.
 The solar panels are placed on a raised roof or platform where exposure to sunlight is maximum.

 Pros and Cons

 Technology like this comes with a high upfront investment which also applies in this case.
 The heating system also depends on the sun and can take a long time to heat your pool in cold seasons.

 Electric heat pumps work in the opposite way of an air conditioning system.
-This does not harm the environment as it extracts the heat from the air and transfers to your above ground pool.
+This does not harm the environment as it extracts the heat from the air and transfers it to your above ground pool.

 Pros and Cons